Connect with us

 • Los Angeles Lakers -1.0

-The only difference between a teaser and a pleaser bet is that the sportsbook is able to apply the points of variance to the line as opposed to the bettor.
-Also, just like a parlay and a teaser, all facets of the pleaser must win, or the entire bet fails.
+The only difference between a teaser and a pleaser bet is that the sportsbook can apply the points of variance to the line as opposed to the gambler.
+Also, just like a parlay and a teaser, all facets of the pleaser must win, or the entire wager fails.

 Futures Betting

-Technically, the spectrum of futures betting involves anything occurring tomorrow or after, but futures odds typically refer to a listing of all potential winners into a single line that asks which option will be victorious.
+Technically, the spectrum of futures odds involves anything occurring tomorrow or after, but they typically refer to a listing of all potential winners into a single line that asks which option will be victorious.

-Futures betting lines include odds on the NBA Playoffs, Super Bowl, betting on the NHL Stanley Cup, as well as conference winners, and division winners across all sports.
+Futures lines include odds on the NBA Playoffs, Super Bowl winners, NHL Stanley Cup bets, and division champions across all sports.

-Most entertainment betting sites provide their odds in futures form.
-Examples of entertainment futures betting options include:
+Most entertainment sportsbooks provide their odds in futures form.
+Examples of entertainment futures include: